Magefine/performance-mess-detector/README.md

   Logs the execution time of all controller actions and identifies actions that exceed a configurable threshold (e.g., 500 ms).

 - **SQL Query Optimization**
   Detects identical or repeated SQL queries executed during a single request cycle.
+Detects slow queries.

 - **Customizable Thresholds**
   Allows you to configure thresholds for what constitutes a "slow" action or query via the Magento Admin panel.
+(INCOMING SOON)

+- **Full stack trace of any logged notice**

 - **Detailed Logging**
   Logs all detected issues, including the following: